Monday, October 8, 2018

 LW: Philippe Coutinho (Brazil)

-Coutinho came from Vasco da Gama's youth system.
+Philippe Coutinho came from Vasco da Gama's youth system.
 He was signed by Italian side Internazionale in 2008 before making his senior debut in Brazil.
 He played on loan in Brazil before finally joining Inter Milan in 2010.
 In 2013, he joined Liverpool.
 Then, in January of 2016, he joined Barcelona.
-Since 2010, he has been capped by Brazil.
+While on loan to Bayern Munich, he won a Champions' league title.
+He later played for Aston Villa.
+Between 2010 and 2022, he was capped 68 times by Brazil.

 LW: Sadio Mané (Senegal)